Plchovice: Sights

-A technical monument is the underground water channel, which runs under the west part of the village.
-It was built by count František Kinsky in 1853 to bring water to fields near Plchovice.
+A technical monument is the underground water channel, which runs under the western part of the village.
+It was built by Count František Kinsky in 1853 to bring water to fields near Plchovice.
 After the completion of the channel, the fields were rented to Plchovice's farmers.
-The water in the channel comes from the Tichá Orlice river and nearby Jordán brook.
+The water in the channel comes from the Tichá Orlice River and nearby Jordán Brook.
 The channel is 3.1 m wide and 1.3 m high and the length counts 145 m.